-Although everyone will have a different customer journey, it’s a useful tool for advertisers and marketers to understand how the different stages a customer journey and the interactions a person has influences their decision to complete a goal.
+Although everyone will have a different customer journey, it’s useful for advertisers and marketers to understand how the different stages of a customer journey and the interactions a person has influence their decision to complete a goal.

 Each interaction a person has with a brand during their customer journey is known as a touchpoint.

 A touchpoint is an interaction a user has with your brand on different channels.

 But a user doesn’t have to actually interact with the touchpoint for it to count.
 For example, if a user sees a display ad from a brand but doesn’t click on it, then it’s still classed as a touchpoint.